p4dd9/template-phaser-devvit/README.md

 If you want to customize your build, you can modify the `vite.config.ts` file.
 By default the config is configured to work with the `webroot` directory as the build target folder and the `src/game` folder as the webview project directory

-### webroot-plugin

-The `webroot-plugin` is a tiny plugin that makes sure the new webroot version is used by the latest version of your Devvit App.
-If you wish to work without it, remove it from the `vite.config.ts` and change the `url` attribute in the `useWebViewHook` inside the `main.tsx` to `index.html`

 ## Credits

 If this template helped you kickstart your own Devvit Webview App, yeeey!
 Feel free to reach out to me on Discord (Heideltraut) and share your project on [Reddit](https://www.reddit.com/r/HammertimeStudio/).
 I'm excited to see what you're building!